 - List of words/ names/ information selection

 - Choosing a title for the passage

 - Matching sentence endings

 - Completing table

 - Short answer questions

-I took a close look at each and every question from different IELTS Reading passages from Cambridge IELTS Book series.
-I got used to with the layouts and instructions of the questions so that I could easily recognise them in the real-exam situation and this activity really paid off in my next attempt when I scored 8.0 in Reading.
+I took a close look at each and every question from different IELTS Reading passages from the Cambridge IELTS Book series.
+I got used to the layouts and instructions of the questions so that I could easily recognise them in the real-exam situation and this activity really paid off in my next attempt when I scored 8.0 in Reading.

 6. Categorise all the questions according to difficulty level and the reading skills needed:

 Though it may vary from person to person, we need to categorise all the Reading question types according to their difficulty level and the reading skills needed to find the answer quickly.

 Remember you are unique, you are not like me, and so your use of different skills may be different from mine.
 There’s no problem with that.
 However, you need to understand that most of the question types mainly need two of the reading skills; skimming and scanning.
 Previewing, predicting, comprehending and concentrated reading helps candidates with excellence in Reading, or frankly speaking, excellent in English Language.